Workers’ Comp Lawyers, Greensboro, N.C.

 When injuries at work happen, North Carolina law allows most workers to file workers’ compensation claims so that their employers’ insurance pays for approved medical treatment, lost wages, and other benefits.

-If you have been injured at work, contact a workers’ comp attorney in Greensboro, NC to learn about the workers’ compensation benefits that may be available to you.
+If you have been injured at work, contact a Greensboro workers’ compensation lawyer to learn about the workers’ compensation benefits that may be available to you.

 What Percentage of My Paycheck Will I Get on Workers’ Compensation Benefits?

 The amount of potential workers’ compensation benefits is actually set by the state.
-According to North Carolina workers’ compensation law, a worker can be compensated up to two thirds of their working wage – but it’s not quite that simple.
-There is a cap that the state sets yearly, and there are formulas used to ascertain the actual wages – and therefore the amount – that workers’ compensation may pay.
+According to North Carolina workers’ compensation law, a worker can be compensated up to approximately two thirds of their average weekly wage – but it’s not quite that simple.
+There is a cap that the state sets yearly, and there are formulas to determine your wages and the amount that workers’ compensation may pay.

 A Greensboro workers’ compensation lawyer can walk you through that process and explain how the amount is calculated.